j-mcnally/pumpkinpi/README.md

 It makes heavy usage of the GPIO package for gaining access to physical hardware and toggling pin voltages high and low.

+On the hardware level we use the GPIO pins to close electronic relays.
+Basically by emmiting a Voltage from GPIO pins we can flip the equivelent of a light switch.
+We've even built custom cables to control more complicated electronic devices like fog machines.

 The goal of pumpkin pi was originally to run a small triggerable lighting show for out halloween party.

 One of the goals of the project was to be able to provide a list of scenes that could be described as json and expose a web interface that could be accessed from a mobile phone to trigger the scenes defined in JSON.